-With connected technologies continuing to revolutionize manufacturing ecosystems worldwide, business leaders have to increase their efforts to secure critical IT systems and sensitive information.
+With connected technologies continuing to revolutionize manufacturing ecosystems worldwide, business leaders must increase their efforts to secure critical IT systems and sensitive information.
 While digital transformation has been a net positive for most manufacturers, it also comes with a growing number of cybersecurity concerns.
-From ransomware incidents to large-scale data breaches, there’s no shortage of attack vectors that threaten modern businesses’ stability and continuity.
-For an increasing number of manufacturers, business disruption’s reputational impact only adds to the staggering financial losses.
-Those with a preferred status impacting your customer’s core business will further accelerate the erosion of cash flow and profits.

 The longer it takes to resolve a data breach or malware infection, the higher the financial impact.
-For example, organizations containing a breach in 30 days or fewer save more than $1 million compared to those that take longer, IBM reported.
-Considering the potential for significant economic hardships, manufacturers must carefully weigh the consequences of different types of cyber attacks to create a more effective cybersecurity framework and risk assessment process.
+For example, IBM reported that organizations containing a breach in 30 days or fewer save more than $1 million compared to those that take longer.
+Considering the potential for significant economic hardships, manufacturers must carefully weigh the consequences of different cyber attacks to create a more effective cybersecurity framework and risk assessment process.

 Assessing the Risks of Common Cyber Attack Methods